 - All finds are to be brought to the Center for identification by a Stonerose staff member.

 - The Stonerose Interpretive Center reserves the right to retain any fossils that are of scientific value, a new discovery, or significant to the Stonerose collection.

 - Visitors are allowed to take home three fossil pieces per person per day.
 Commercial use is strictly prohibited.

 - For safety reasons, do not look for fossils in high areas or as instructed by Stonerose staff.

 - The fossil site is within walking distance of the Center.
 There is handicapped parking at the fossil site only.
 No motor homes, campers or cars with trailers are allowed.

 Visitors may rent hammers and cold chisels ($7.50 plus tax) for the day from the Center.
 You may also bring your own small hand tools to use in splitting apart the layers of rock.
 A medium 1/2-inch-size cold chisel is best, but people have used old screwdrivers or putty knives.
 A hammer of any kind can be used to tap on the chisel handle.
 Power tools are not allowed.

 Clothing & Protection

 We recommend that you wear shoes that offer protection from sharp rocks.
-Tennis shoes are okay: thongs and sandals are not.
+Tennis shoes are fine: thongs and sandals are not recommended.
 We suggest you wear long pants, and bring goggles or sunglasses as protection from flying rock chips and the direct sunlight, and a towel or pad for sitting or kneeling on.
 We also advise you to bring a hat, and a bottle of water.
 Water is available for purchase at the site and Center.